Skip to main content

 2. What distinguishes the NIH Director's Transformative Research Award from a standard R01?

 The NIH Director's Transformative Research Award is different in several ways.
 First, it is designed to support research that will create new or challenge existing paradigms, develop broadly enabling technologies, or lead to major improvements in health through the creation of highly innovative therapies, diagnostic tools, or preventative research.
 Given the inherent risks that may be involved in this type of research, such applications may not fare well in standard R01 review.
-Second, the special application instructions, as described in the Notice of Funding Opportunity have been designed to focus the applicants' and reviewers' attention more on innovation and potential and less on demonstrations of feasibility.
+Second, the special application instructions, as described in the Notice of Funding Opportunity, have been designed to focus the applicants' and reviewers' attention more on innovation and potential and less on demonstrations of feasibility.
 Applicants must be able to present a strong and compelling case for the need to establish or overturn an existing paradigm, the innovation or novelty associated with the rationale or approach, and the breadth of the study’s potential impact.
 Demonstrations of feasibility through preliminary data are not expected and extensive data may actually dampen reviewer enthusiasm.
 Third, procedures for evaluating applications submitted under the NIH Director's Transformative Research Award are distinct from the review process currently being used by the chartered NIH study sections.
 A multi-tiered review will be conducted by the Center for Scientific Review in an effort to determine the potential of the project to make seminal contributions to NIH-related areas of research.
-This year, an anonymized review process is being piloted to focus even more on the merit of the idea.
+This year, an anonymized review process is being used to focus even more on the merit of the idea.

 3. How does the NIH Director's Transformative Research Award differ from other awards in the High-Risk, High-Reward Research program?